 Test Pass Criteria

-The requirement is that the disturbing test signal shall not result in detection of false targets with a higher probability than 10-3.
+The requirement is that the disturbing test signal shall not result in an increased False Alarm Rate, i.e. in detection of false targets with a higher probability than 10-3.

+NOTE: Adaptive devices (e.g. CFAR) must be deselected when measuring receiver selectivity.

 Measurement Points

+Measurements shall be collected at target report level (track/plot).

-The selected disturbance test signal shall be swept over the complete frequency span of the Out of Band domain.
-The spurious domain is not checked due to it being unlikely that the receiver is sensitive that far from the used band.
+The selected disturbance test signal shall be swept over the complete frequency span from FCO to 15,5 GHz, FCO being the waveguide cut-off frequency, i.e. 2080 MHz for WR284 waveguide and Fc being the selected operating carrier frequency.

 The interspacing between measurement points shall be selected to be less than half the system resolution bandwidth (3dB BW of the processed radar output).
 This should ensure that all possible disturbance frequencies are covered.